viksaraw/House-Prices/README.md

 **1. Simple and Easy to Interpret**
 	Linear regression is straightforward to understand and implement.
-	The model’s coefficients clearly show the impact of each feature on the target variable<br>
+	The model’s coefficients clearly show the impact of each feature on the target variable<br><br>
 **2. Fast and Efficient**
-	It’s computationally inexpensive, making it ideal for large datasets and real-time applications<br>
+	It’s computationally inexpensive, making it ideal for large datasets and real-time applications<br><br>
 **3. Good for Linearly Separable Data**
-	Performs well when the relationship between features and the target is approximately linear<br>
+	Performs well when the relationship between features and the target is approximately linear<br><br>
 **4. Useful for Inference**
 	Helps in understanding relationships between variables, not just prediction.
-	You can test hypotheses about the data using statistical metrics like p-values and confidence intervals<br>
+	You can test hypotheses about the data using statistical metrics like p-values and confidence intervals<br><br>

 **Implementation**